[Updated, Aug 2026]

 This suggests a significant relation between the perceived cost of electricity bills and the willingness to adopt renewable energy alternatives.

-Install Solar Panels on Your Roof
+Install Solar Panels On Your Roof

 This is just one example of how solar can impact your life, read our article on the benefits of solar panels for even more goodies that come with installing solar panels!